mattmakai/fullstackpython.com/source/content/pages/06-apis/0601-application-programming-interfaces.markdown

   [APIs 101](https://zapier.com/blog/apis-101/) free guide for what APIs are, why they are valuable and how to use them properly.

+## CSS learning checklist
+<i class="fa fa-check-square-o"></i>
+Learn the API concepts of machine-to-machine communication with JSON and XML, endpoints and webhooks.

+<i class="fa fa-check-square-o"></i>
+Integrate an API such as Twilio or Stripe into your web application.
+Read the [API integration](/api-integration.html) section for more information.

+<i class="fa fa-check-square-o"></i>
+Use a framework to create an API for your own application.

+<i class="fa fa-check-square-o"></i>
+Expose your web application's API so other applications can consume data you want to share.

 ### What's next after learning about APIs?